BPOs are becoming increasingly popular as companies look to outsource their business processes. Learn why they’re so beneficial.

 The global economy is not performing well, and some countries have seen shortages of skilled workers while trade protectionism increases.
 Outsourcing to BPO major player countries might be very cost-effective, but it is also accompanied by several types of risks that cannot be easily seen:

-• Security breaches: The information technology (IT) department is often tasked with connecting the dots between their organization and a third-party provider.
+- Security breaches: The information technology (IT) department is often tasked with connecting the dots between their organization and a third-party provider.
 It’s essential for hiring companies to have an IT team that understands how BPOs work to monitor threats from outsiders looking at potentially sensitive records on your end!

-• Regulatory compliance requirements: Outsourcing can be an excellent way for companies to cut costs, but not just any vendor must do so.
+- Regulatory compliance requirements: Outsourcing can be an excellent way for companies to cut costs, but not just any vendor must do so.
 There are strict guidelines an organization needs to have successful relationships with their vendors and avoid costly mistakes that could get them into trouble- primarily if they’re based outside of the country where you do business.

-• Unanticipated or higher costs: This can significantly underestimate how much work needs to be done, resulting in higher costs than expected.
+- Unanticipated or higher costs: This can significantly underestimate how much work needs to be done, resulting in higher costs than expected.

-• Relationship challenges: Organizational communication problems might arise with the outsourced providers, or there could be cultural barriers.
+- Relationship challenges: Organizational communication problems might arise with the outsourced providers, or there could be cultural barriers.

-• Increased potential for disruption: To maintain a long-lasting and profitable relationship with an outsourcing provider, organizations must monitor them closely.
-This includes financial or workplace problems at their outsourced partner, geopolitical instability, natural disasters like earthquakes that may cause damage near the company’s base, changes in economic circumstances, etc. Organizations need coping strategies which add complexity when it comes time to plan & prepare – but also ensure protection against potential disruptions.
+- Increased potential for disruption: To maintain a long-lasting and profitable relationship with an outsourcing provider, organizations must monitor them closely.
+This includes financial or workplace problems at their outsourced partner, geopolitical instability, natural disasters like earthquakes that may cause damage near the company’s base, changes in economic circumstances, etc. Organizations need coping strategies that add complexity when it comes time to plan & prepare – but also ensure protection against potential disruptions.

 Find out more» Top 10 BPO risks and how you can avoid them to succeed